 - Restricted Tunnel is a future service that will be limited to people people that need access to sensitive systems and data.
 It will have increased monitoring, and will utilize many of the advanced security features of the Palo Alto Networks firewalls.

-The bSecure VPN service is a collaboration between Network Operations and Information Security and Policy.
+The bSecure VPN service is a collaboration between Network Operations and the Information Security Office.

 Why We Do It